 Gary: If I told you that, you wouldn’t be able to print it.

-Sue: Ahhh, wood.
+Sue: Ahh, wood.
 Lots and lots of wood.
 I love the historical stories, you know where you are with them straight away.

-A young woman named Elizabeth looks out of a window at a pair of falling stars.
-They light up the sky like fireworks.
+A young woman named Elizabeth stares out of a window at a pair of falling stars which light up the sky like fireworks.

 Sue: (As Elizabeth) Papa!
 It’s that bloody Jean Michel Jarre playing in our field again.
 You can hear his electronic racket from here.